Audio: International Album Releases - Various Artist Compilations 1962-69

 CBS S 63933 (Israel) - front scan by Hans Seegers

-Bob's contribution to this disc is again Lay, Lady, Lay from Nashville Skyline on Side 2.
+Bob's contribution to this disc is again Lay, Lady, Lay from Nashville Skyline, this time on Side 2.
 The record has orange CBS labels.
 The text elements on the second example of the record label are positioned slightly differently (the album title is higher, for example).

 CBS S 63933 (Israel) - detail of front, scan by Hans Seegers